The Power of Context – A Messaging-First Society

-But such behaviours haven’t waned as Covid-19 has.
-The majority of respondents agreed that these behaviours remain to this day; the habits born of the pandemic have stayed.
+But such behaviors haven’t waned as Covid-19 has.
+The majority of respondents agreed that these behaviors remain to this day; the habits born of the pandemic have stayed.
 People have become used to them and adopted the ease of use, convenience, and unobtrusiveness.

 When asked if Increased use of messaging apps during Covid-19 isolation has remained beyond lockdown a global average of 70% agreed.
 This is something media planners, strategists, and agencies must take into account; the increase in 2020 was no flash in the pan, and messaging must be considered an integral part of any media strategy.

 Right place, at the right time